MiCAM05-N256 is a high-speed optical mapping system that captures

 86.6

-(*Approximate number of recordable frames and recordable time shown above are averaged values
+(*Approximate number of recordable frames and recordable time shown

-that were measured using
+above are averaged values that were measured using the PC configuration

-be the same in all
+will be the same in all circumstances.)

-Up to four cameras can easily be connected and used in a completely synchronized multi-camera
+Up to four cameras can easily be connected and used in a completely

-system
+synchronized multi-camera system

-Up to two camera interface boards can be connected to the MiCAM05 processor.
-Each interface
+Up to two camera interface boards can be connected to the MiCAM05

-board is equipped with two
+processor.
+Each interface board is equipped with two camera ports,

-simultaneous imaging of multiple fluorescent wavelengths, as well as three-dimensional imaging
+wavelengths, as well as three-dimensional imaging from different angles.

 Continuous output of light intensity is available as a standard function

-The light intensity monitor/continuous output function, available as an optional component of
+The light intensity monitor/continuous output function, available as an

-MiCAM Ultima (DAC/ADC
+optional component of MiCAM Ultima (DAC/ADC expanding unit), is

-output the light intensity
+to output the light intensity changes of up to eight user selected

-changes of up to eight user selected pixels via eight BNC connections.
-Therefore, waveforms of
+pixels via eight BNC connections.
+Therefore, waveforms of fluorescence

-monitored and output before, during, and after data acquisition.
-It is also possible to monitor
+change can be monitored and output before, during, and after data

-the change in light
+acquisition.
+It is also possible to monitor the change in light

 intensity in real time, using optional software.